Table of Contents

 And year after year almost half-million pounds of crayons are thrown away in the U.S., and that’s a lot of crayons ending up in our landfills waiting to decompose for the next hundred years or so.
 That’s not a good thing for us and for the next generations in line.

-I found “The Crayon Initiative” that takes used crayons and saves them from trash bins to recycle them and uses them to create new crayons that will be given to children’s hospitals all over the country.
+I found “The Crayon Initiative” which takes used crayons and saves them from trash bins to recycle them and uses them to create new crayons that will be given to children’s hospitals all over the country.

 The crayons are produced with the help of amazing volunteers giving their time to create these magical crayons that bring smiles to children’s faces across hospitals in the U.S.

 Another great initiative that I found was the “Crazy Crayons” program.
 It is actually the National Crayon Recycling program that molds non-toxic crayons in amazingly fun shapes and sells them through their website to support their cause.

 So if you have unused and old crayons lying around better look them up and send them to them, you’ll be disposing of them and will make good use of them instead of throwing them away mindlessly.